-Either party can request to have a hearing rescheduled.
-Absent extenuating circumstances, requests to reschedule must be submitted to the student conduct administrator at least three (3) business days prior to the hearing.
-A request to reschedule a hearing must be supported by a compelling reason.
-The student conduct administrator may also reschedule the hearing, without a request by the parties, when there is reasonable cause to do so.
-The student conduct administrator will notify the parties of any changes to the scheduled hearing.
+Either party can request to reschedule their adjudication meeting.
+Absent extenuating circumstances, requests to reschedule must be submitted to the student conduct administrator at least three (3) business days prior to the scheduled meeting.
+A request to reschedule must be supported by a compelling reason.
+The student conduct administrator may also reschedule the adjudication meetings, without a request by the parties, when there is reasonable cause to do so.
+The student conduct administrator will notify the parties of any changes to the scheduled adjudication meetings.

-The student conduct administrator has the discretion to consolidate multiple reports against a respondent in one hearing if the evidence related to each incident would be relevant and probative in reaching a determination on the other incident and not unfairly prejudicial to the Respondent.
+The student conduct administrator has the discretion to consolidate multiple reports against a respondent in one adjudication if the evidence related to each incident would be relevant and probative in reaching a determination on the other incident and not unfairly prejudicial to the respondent.

-If a party misses a hearing for any non-emergency or non-compelling reason, the hearing may be held in the individual’s absence at the discretion of the student conduct administrator.
+If a party misses the adjudication meeting for any non-emergency or non-compelling reason, the adjudication may proceed in the individual’s absence at the discretion of the student conduct administrator.

 3. Participant integrity

-Parties and other individuals who offer information at a hearing are expected to respond honestly and to the best of their knowledge.
+Parties and other individuals who offer information at adjudication meetings are expected to respond honestly and to the best of their knowledge.
 A complainant, respondent, or witness who intentionally provides false or misleading information may be subject to discipline under the Student Code of Conduct.

 4. Safeguarding of privacy

-All participants involved in a hearing are expected to keep private the investigative report and any information learned at the hearing.
-Consistent with the Family Educational Rights and Privacy Act (FERPA) regulations, the participants may not share any copies of documents presented at the hearing.
-All documentation provided during the hearing must be returned to the College at the conclusion of the hearing and/or any appeals.
+All participants involved in an adjudication are expected to keep private the investigative report and any information learned during the process.
+Consistent with the Family Educational Rights and Privacy Act (FERPA) regulations, the participants may not share any copies of documents presented during the adjudication.
+All documentation provided during the adjudication meeting must be returned to the College at the conclusion of the meeting and/or any appeals.
 Any breach of this duty is subject to disciplinary action by the College.
-Nothing in this paragraph precludes disclosure of the outcome of the hearing.
+Nothing in this paragraph precludes disclosure of the outcome of the adjudication.

 ii.
 Generally, the investigator will provide a summary of the investigation.
-The external adjudicator and the complainant or respondent, through the external adjudicator, may make brief inquiries of the investigator at the conclusion of the summary.
+The adjudicator, and the complainant or respondent, through the adjudicator, may make brief inquiries of the investigator at the conclusion of the summary.

 iii.
-The complainant may present a brief opening statement.
-The external adjudicator and the respondent, through the external adjudicator, may pose questions to the complainant.
+The complainant may meet with the adjudicator.
+The adjudicator and the respondent, through the adjudicator, may pose questions to the complainant.

 iv.
-The respondent may present a brief opening statement.
-The external adjudicator and the complainant, through the external adjudicator, may pose questions to the respondent.
+The respondent may meet with the adjudicator.
+The adjudicator and the complainant, through the adjudicator, may pose questions to the respondent.

 v.
-The external adjudicator will identify and call relevant witnesses.
-The external adjudicator will question each witness and provide the complainant or respondent an opportunity to pose questions through the external adjudicator.
+The adjudicator may meet with relevant witnesses.
+The adjudicator will question each witness and provide the complainant or respondent an opportunity to pose questions through the adjudicator.

 vi.
-The external adjudicator may call back any participant for additional questions or clarifications.
+The adjudicator may call back any participant for additional questions or clarifications.

 ix.
-At the conclusion of the hearing and regardless of participation, the complainant and respondent may submit a written impact statement to the student conduct administrator that will only be considered at the sanctioning phase, should the respondent be found in violation of the Sexual Assault and Harassment Policy.
+At the conclusion of the adjudication meeting, the complainant and respondent may submit a written impact statement to the student conduct administrator that will only be considered at the sanctioning phase, should the respondent be found responsible of violating the Sexual Assault and Harassment Policy.

-It is the responsibility of the external adjudicator to assure that the information necessary to make an informed decision is presented.
-The external adjudicator may play an active role in questioning both parties and witnesses involved in the case.
-At times, the external adjudicator may need to ask difficult or sensitive questions in order to understand areas of factual dispute or gain a full understanding of the context.
-The external adjudicator reserves the right to recall any party or witness for further questions and to seek additional information necessary to make a decision.
+At times, the adjudicator may need to ask difficult or sensitive questions in order to understand areas of factual dispute or gain a full understanding of the context.
+Complainants and respondents may submit questions for the other party to the student conduct administrator for the adjudicator’s consideration.
+At no time will the complainant or the respondent be permitted to directly question one another or any other participant.
+The adjudicator reserves the right to recall any party or witness for further questions and to seek additional information necessary to make a decision.

-After all of the information has been presented, the parties will be dismissed from the hearing room so that the external adjudicator may deliberate.
-The student conduct administrator may remain for deliberations to offer clarifications about policy or provide any other appropriate information requested by the external adjudicator.
-The external adjudicator will make a decision, determining if there were any violations of the Sexual Assault and Harassment Policy.
+After the adjudicator has met with all relevant parties, the adjudicator will deliberate.
+The student conduct administrator will remain for deliberations to offer clarifications about policy or provide any other appropriate information requested by the adjudicator.
+The adjudicator will make a decision, determining if there were any violations of the Sexual Assault and Harassment Policy.

-The findings of the external adjudicator will be reduced to writing by the external adjudicator and/or student conduct administrator.
-The findings will detail the findings of fact and determination of responsibility, making reference to the evidence that led to the finding.
+The adjudicator will provide the student conduct administrator a written summary of the findings, which will be included in the outcome letter.
+The summary will detail the findings of facts and determination of responsibility which will also reference the information that led to the finding.

 8. Preponderance of the evidence

-The external adjudicator will determine a respondent’s responsibility by a preponderance of the evidence.
-This means that the external adjudicator will decide whether it is “more likely than not,” based upon the information provided at the hearing, that the respondent is responsible for the alleged violation(s).
+The adjudicator will determine a respondent’s responsibility by a preponderance of the evidence.
+This means that the adjudicator will decide whether it is “more likely than not,” based upon the information provided in the investigation report and through the adjudication meetings, that the respondent is responsible for the alleged violation(s).